-Environmental Health & Licensing Unit
+Environmental Health and Licensing Unit

 As well as the licensing of animal related establishments, the unit also deals with pest control, the control of stray dogs and complaints regarding animal nuisance.